 Paired with a grilled cheese sandwich on whole-wheat bread and it’s one of my favorite childhood staple meals, only made with real food.

-This is what I’d make if we were having company over for dinner, which I’ve actually done since we’ve had EIGHT different families visit us in the past 3 months alone.
+This tomato soup recipe is super easy too, but it’s a bit more dressed up.
+I make if we were having company over for dinner, which I’ve done since we’ve had EIGHT different families visit us in the past 3 months alone.

-I made crusty no-knead artisan bread, but Mediterranean grilled cheese would be REALLY good too.
+I made crusty no-knead artisan bread, but Mediterranean grilled cheese would be REALLY good too!

 Roasted Red Pepper Tomato Soup